wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 Along the same lines, I've begun to live by a mantra of my own: "Path of Least Regret".
 I know, it doesn't quite have the same ring to it, but what it means is
-this: when you're at a crossroad debating which choice to make, choose the one future-you will regret least, even if it goes bad.
+this: when you're at a crossroad debating which choice to make, choose the one future-you will regret the least, even if it goes bad.
 The one that would result in fewer "what if"s and "if only"s.
 Where when you look back, you'll think yes, I'm glad I chose that.

 Thinking under that mindset has not only helped me make some hard decisions, but it has also allowed me to experience things I wouldn't have otherwise.